Sunday, March 29, 2020

 On Friday before the Candlemas of 1349 (on January 30), all adult Jews in Freiburg, except pregnant women, were burned for their misdeeds and murders that they had instigated.
 The children of those executed were compulsorily baptized.
 There were rumors that with this action, the city council had wanted to harm the counts of Freiburg, depriving them of their funds.

-The creditors of the Jews now hoped to get rid of their debts, but Freiburg's city council decided to waive only five pounds of pennies from each citizen's obligation and transfer the remaining debts to the city coffers.
+The Jews' creditors now hoped to get rid of their debts, but Freiburg's city council decided to waive only five pounds of pennies from each citizen's obligation and transfer the remaining debts to the city coffers.

 The poisoning of the wells served as a pretext for the Christians, but as a Strasbourg chronicler writes, "The wealth of the Jews was the poison that killed them."